sylwiamolitor/Java17RESTPostgreSQLSpringApp/README.md

 - getting one student by email,
 - validation of dates,
 - checking if the email is correct,
-- getting region and subregion from internet API based on student's country.
+- getting region and subregion from internet API based on student's country,
+- registering user,
+- authenticating user.

 ## Screenshots